leo-leesco/fun/README.md

 interpreters; programming with total functions; generic programming.
 We also show the limits of dependently-typed functional programming.

+ ## Project

+The programming project is [available](project/2019-2020).
+Don't wait for the end of the decade to get started!

 ## Approximate syllabus

 ### Functional Programming: Under the Hood